bergesinstitute/graf-method/book-3-unit-3.md

 # Mientras (while)

-Es muy común usar mientras con el pretérito imperfecto cuando hacemos un uso descriptivo:
+Es muy común usar *mientras* con el pretérito imperfecto cuando hacemos un uso descriptivo.
+It is very common to use *mientras* with the imperfect tense when we make a descriptive use.

 While I was doing action A, action B was also happening.

 *Mientras yo comía mi perro bebía agua.* (While I was eating, my dog was drinking water.)